Fresno Art Galleries, Museums, Supplies & More

 If you want to visit the best art galleries and museums in Fresno you can go to:

-The Armenian Museum of Fresno was founded in 2003 as a non-profit organization by the Armenian Technology Group and is located in the University of California Center in Fresno (ATG).
-It hosts workshops, symposiums, shows, and rotating fine art exhibitions.
-It also serves as a venue for the visual and performing arts, including music and literature.
+The Armenian Museum of Fresno opens at 10am on weekdays and was founded in 2003 as a non-profit organization by the Armenian Technology Group and is located in the University of California Center in Fresno (ATG).
+It hosts workshops, symposiums, shows, and rotating fine art exhibitions while also serving as a venue for the visual and performing arts including music and literature.

-Arte Américas has been one of California’s major non-profit Latin cultural centers since 1987.
-The Fresno Arts Council (FAC) is a state-local partner of the California Arts Council and has been approved to serve local residents by the county board of supervisors.
-The FAC supports a wide range of cultural arts organizations, individual creators, regional initiatives, and diverse communities with financial support, services, and arts programming.
+One of California’s major non-profit Latin cultural centers is Arte Américas which has been doing its thing since 1987.
+It is supported by The Fresno Arts Council which provides a wide range of cultural arts organizations, individual creators, regional initiatives, and diverse communities with financial support, services, and arts programming.

-The Phebe Conley Art Gallery, housed in the Conley Art Building at California State University, serves as a platform for students to display their creativity.
-There are four major exhibitions held each year, as well as frequent displays by students earning master’s degrees in art and design in your area.
+Housed in the Conley Art Building at California State University The Phebe Conley Art Gallery serves as a platform for students to display their creativity and you can check them out from 10am to 4pm Monday through Friday.
+There are four major exhibitions held each year as well as frequent displays by students earning master’s degrees in art and design in your area.

-The Art Space Gallery is the City College’s principal art exhibition facility, as well as an educational space for the fine arts program and a way to reach out to students and the wider community.
-Every year, the Gallery hosts a variety of exhibitions, including shows by internationally and nationally recognized creators, local and rising artists, FCC teachers, and students.
+The Art Space Gallery is the City College’s principal art exhibition facility as well as an educational space for the fine arts program and a way to reach out to students and the wider community.
+They open at 10am Monday through Thursday and every year Art Space hosts a variety of exhibitions including shows by internationally and nationally recognized creators, local and rising artists, FCC teachers, and students.

-Door Art Gallery exhibits works by local and regional artists.
-Pat Hunter and Janice Stevens, co-owners of Gallery II, live there.
-Pat’s paintings and art studio were showcased in the gallery’s early days.
+Door Art Gallery is open from 10am to 2pm Saturday exhibiting works by local and regional artists.
+Pat Hunter and Janice Stevens who are co-owners of Gallery II live there and Pat’s paintings and art studio were showcased in the gallery’s early days.

-Sorensen Studio And Galleries is a collective of 60 creators working in a variety of media that share approximately 40,000 square feet of studio and exhibition space.
-Each year, in addition to organizing an incredible Art Hop, they also curate 10 open-juried events, bringing together some of Fresno’s best artists.
+Sorensen Studio And Galleries is open from 9am to 11:30am and 1pm to 4pm on weekdays and from 9am to noon on Saturdays as a collective of 60 creators working in a variety of media that share approximately 40,000 square feet of studio and exhibition space.
+Each year they also curate 10 open-juried events bringing together some of Fresno’s best artists and host the popular Art Hop.

 Materials & Supplies Near You